UK Trade Policy Review

 In conjunction with Frontier Economics and the UK Trade Policy Observatory, the Centre for Inclusive Trade Policy has conducted an independent UK Trade Policy Review.
 This Review is intended to complement the World Trade Organizations’ (WTO) review, which was published in October 2025.

-This report provides a comprehensive review of the UK’s trade policy and the extent to which it addresses today’s challenges.
+This Review provides a comprehensive review of the UK’s trade policy and the extent to which it addresses today’s challenges.

 Read: UK Trade Policy: An Independent Review